 John Lamont is the Scottish Conservative MP for Berwickshire, Roxburgh & Selkirk.
 He was re-elected in December 2019 with almost 50% of the vote.
-John sits on the Scottish Affairs Committee.
+He first became an MP in 2017 with 54% of the vote, and has been a member of the Scottish Affairs Committee ever since.

-In June 2017, he was elected as MP, with 54% of the vote and an 11,000 majority over the SNP candidate.
-John had been an MSP in the Scottish Borders since May 2007.
-When in the Scottish Parliament he took over the role of Justice Spokesman for the Scottish Conservatives and has sat on the Justice, Rural Affairs and Standards & Procedure Committees and was also Chief Whip for the Scottish Conservatives.
+Prior to that, John had been an MSP in the Scottish Borders since May 2007.
+When in the Scottish Parliament he was Convener of the Justice Committee and was also Chief Whip for the Scottish Conservatives.

 John is a hard-working representative of the Borders and of Borderers.
 He travels thousands of miles each year to attend surgeries, visit schools, support local businesses and help constituents.
 When not on the road, John is often at his local office in Hawick, dealing with constituents’ issues and concerns.